Qumulo/LogFilter/README.md

 We have included three examples of configuration files that perform different types of filtering.
 These should help you understand how to configure rsyslog to filter and forward different log messages based upon users, protocols, protocol `operations`, etc.

-1. Log forwarding to another machine without any filter
+1. Log forwarding and storing without any filter

-If you leave the **log details** parameters empty, this indicates you do not wish to define any filters on the Qumulo logs and are only going to forward the Qumulo audit logs to another machine with either TCP or UDP.
-In the following example, we wish to only forward the audit logs to another host with the UDP protocol.
+If you leave the **log details** parameters empty, this indicates you do not wish to define any filters on the Qumulo logs and are only going to forward the Qumulo audit logs to another machine with either TCP or UDP in addition to storing them on the rsyslog machine.
+In the following example, we wish to forward the audit logs to another host with the UDP protocol.
+Once the forward is complete, those same logs are stored on the current rsyslog machine.
 Notice that we are **STORING** the log files in the directory ```/var/log/qumulo/auditlog1```.

 ```
 [